iiasa/ece-docs/archive/scenario_explorer.rst

-in the scenario-selection tab of an IIASA Scenario Explorer or you can use the :code:`default_only=False` option of the function :func:`pyam.read_iiasa()` or the **ixmp4** package (`read the docs <https://docs.ece.iiasa.ac.at/ixmp4>`_), see also the Section :ref:`database-api`.
+in the scenario-selection tab of an IIASA Scenario Explorer or you can use the :code:`default_only=False` option of the function :func:`pyam.read_iiasa()` or the **ixmp4** package (`read the docs <https://docs.ece.iiasa.ac.at/ixmp4>`_), see also the User Guide :ref:`query-iiasa-databases`.